Become an integral member of a medical team.

-Berkeley College’s Medical Assistant Certificate and Associate in Applied Science degree programs prepare students to enter the high-demand field of healthcare and to work in a variety of settings, including physicians’ offices, hospitals, nursing homes, and other professional healthcare facilities.
+Berkeley College’s Medical Assistant Certificate and Associate in Applied Science degree programs prepare students to enter the high-demand field of healthcare and to work in a variety of settings, including physicians’ offices, hospitals, and other professional healthcare facilities.
 Graduates are prepared to meet both the clinical and administrative challenges of today’s rapidly changing healthcare environment.

 The program is designed to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 This is accomplished by providing curriculum relating to patient care skills, general study, and administrative/business skills.

 The Associate in Applied Science degree program is an extension of the career-track Certificate program.

 Graduates of the Medical Assistant programs are eligible to sit for a variety of certification examinations, including:

 - Certified Medical Assistant - CMA (American Association of Medical Assistants)

 - Registered Medical Assistant - RMA (American Medical Technologists)